1984 Australian federal election: Analysis

 The results of the election surprised most analysts; the expectation had been that Bob Hawke – who had been polling a record ACNielsen approval rating of 75 percent on the eve of the election – would win by a significantly larger margin.
 Labor instead suffered a 2-point swing against it and had its majority cut from 25 to 16.
 Hawke blamed the result on the changes to Senate vote cards, which he believed confused people regarding their House of Representatives votes and contributed to the relatively high informal vote, the majority of which apparently was Labor votes.
+However, analysis by the Australian Electoral Commission found that informal voting only slightly reduced Labor's primary vote and did not change the result in any division.

-Andrew Peacock did well from a good performance in the one leaders' debate, held on 26 November 1984.
-This was the first televised leaders' debate in Australia.
+Andrew Peacock did well from a good performance in the one leaders' debate, held on 26 November 1984, which was the first televised leaders' debate in Australia.

+It was because of Peacock's performance at the leaders' debate that Hawke refused to debate John Howard for the 1987 election.

+Ironically when Hawke agreed to do the leaders' debate for the 1990 election it was again with Peacock.